The inexact power augmented Lagrangian method for constrained nonconvex optimization: Introduction

-Although the connection to higher-order methods does not generally extend to the nonconvex setup considered in this work, it served as a major motivation for considering augmenting terms $\phi$ as in \eqref{eq:phi}.
+for all $x \neq 0$ and $\nabla \phi(0) = 0$.
+More precisely, the convex power ALM corresponds to a \emph{high-order} PPM which is obtained by replacing the quadratic penalty in \cref{eq:ppa} with a higher power $\frac{1}{\beta^p(p+1)}\|\cdot\|_2^{p+1}$, $p\geq 1$ of the Euclidean norm $\|\cdot\|_2$ such that $\frac{1}{\nu+1} + \frac{1}{p+1} = 1$.
+The proposed nonconvex power augmented Lagrangian \eqref{eq:power_alm} reduces to the convex one when $\varphi$ is convex and $A$ is affine \cite[Example 2.1]{oikonomidis_global_2024}.
+Although the connection to higher-order methods does not extend to the nonconvex setup considered in this work, it motivates considering augmenting terms $\phi$ as in \eqref{eq:phi}.
 Moreover, the rapid advancements regarding first-order methods for H\"older-smooth objectives over the past decade \citep{nesterov_universal_2015,lan_bundle-level_2015} potentially allow for faster solutions of the inner problems, which are H\"older smooth in this setting (cf.\,\cref{th:holder-lagrangian}).